 You should go to your lockers at the beginning of the day, at the start and end of recess and lunch.
 Please do not go to your locker between lessons as it blocks the corridors.

 If you are late arriving at school you need to sign in at the Pod, located near Student Services and the Learning Hub.

 Glenunga International High School is a full uniform school.
 It is an important security measure that all students can be clearly identified by full school uniform.
 The Governing Council sets the uniform and the Principal and staff are required to enforce it.
 The school seeks the co-operation of parents in maintaining a high standard of neatness and conformity with students’ uniform, as well as in general appearance.
 Items must be official Glenunga International High School wear.

 Please click here to see the full GIHS uniform policy.

 Glenunga is a very diverse school, we are very confident you will make friends.
-At the beginning of Year 8 the camp provides an excellent opportunity to make friends.
+At the beginning of Year 8 Off Site Learning Experience provides an excellent opportunity to make friends.
 We also encourage you to join clubs and sports to find like-minded friends.
 If you are finding it difficult to connect with your peers, please contact your Sub-School Leader or a Student Counsellor.